DaveToth77/Trellolow/README.md

 AS A user

-- I WANT an easy to use project managerment tool that provides one place to keep information and track of progress on a project.
+- I WANT an easy to use tool that provides one place to keep information and track of progress on a project and keep and organize tasks, ideas, and information.
   - SO THAT I can eliminate wasted time, lost ideas and notes, and improve my productivity and time management.

 ## CRITERIA

-- GIVEN THAT I want to be able to organize my notes and lists digitally, in a single location, with authentication:
+- GIVEN THAT I want to be able to organize notes and lists digitally, in a single location, for my self and any grup members to be authenticated:
   - WHEN I open the app I want to be given an option to be directed to a log-in and/or signup page.
     - THEN I can chose a button, or link, to go to a page(s) where I will find a form to complete based on my option.
   - WHEN I complete the form, by entering my information, depending upon whether it is my first time, or I am already registered,